Sustainable Agriculture Institute

 - Employees acting in ways that may compromise the company’s legality (e.g. taking bribes or bribing representatives of legal authorities)

 The possibility that a conflict of interest may occur can be addressed and resolved before any actual damage is done.
 Therefore, when an employee understands or suspects that a conflict of interest exists, they should bring this matter to the attention of management so corrective actions may be taken.
-Supervisors must also keep an eye on potential conflict of interests of their subordinates.
+Supervisors must also keep an eye on the potential conflict of interests of their subordinates.

 The responsibility of resolving a conflict of interest starts from the immediate supervisor and may reach senior management.
 All conflicts of interest will be resolved as fairly as possible.
 Senior management has the responsibility of the final decision when a solution can not be found.